 Numbers in the church were limited by the pandemic, and only two of us could sit in each pew.
 People from different families weren’t supposed to share a pew, but I had been asked if I was happy to sit in the second row next to one granddaughter and behind another, both visibly grieving.
 I felt like a fraud: losing April didn’t feel as visceral as the loss twenty-five years ago of my own maternal grandmother, who had been living on the other side of the world.

 But a few minutes into the eulogy I could see why I’d been given that seat.
-Having begun by saying that he would try to put his grief aside while he celebrated his mother’s life, April’s son Shane listed some of her many achievements as a journalist and a nonfiction writer.
-She had written for most of the leading Australian publications, and for some overseas, including the Sunday Times in Britain and Life magazine in the United States.
+Having begun by saying he would try to put his grief aside while he celebrated his mother’s life, April’s son Shane listed some of her many achievements as a writer.
+She had contributed to most of the leading Australian publications and to some overseas, including the Sunday Times in Britain and Life magazine in the United States.
 She had been the editor of Pol magazine and Craft Australia.
-She had written ten published books — the first a murder mystery when she was twenty (as April McKee-Wright) and the last, The Craftsman, when she was seventy-nine.
+She had written ten published books — the first, a murder mystery, as the twenty-year-old April McKee-Wright, the last, The Craftsman, as the seventy-nine-year-old April Hersey.
 Her health manual and memoir, The Insulted Heart: Recovery from Bypass Surgery, published in 1996, was probably her most successful book.

 I could see that April had reconciled herself to many sources of grief — the early loss of her sister, the breakdown of her marriage, the death of her daughter after decades battling brain cancer.
 She had little to say about these heartbreaks, perhaps because nothing could be done about them.
 But she’d never let go of the idea that she could salvage her parents’ reputations.
 And that might have been an impossible place — a fortress — for a biographer to walk into.